 In November of 2011, Jason was a contender on the Food Network’s Iron Chef America, battling Bobby Flay in a seafood/caviar showdown.
 This showing was the first time a San Diego chef had been invited to compete on Iron Chef, marking yet another significant milestone in his culinary career.

-Most recently, Jason was honored by the California Restaurant Association’s (CRA) San Diego Chapter as the “San Diego Chef of the Year”.
+In 2014 Jason was honored by the California Restaurant Association’s (CRA) San Diego Chapter as the “San Diego Chef of the Year”.
 The award was presented by San Diego’s Mayor, Kevin Faulconer.
 Considered San Diego’s most prestigious restaurant honors, the elegant “Gold Medallion Awards” gala attracted over 1,200 industry guests, including our city’s most celebrated restaurateurs, chefs, purveyors, city dignitaries, media and foodies.

 Jose was formerly with the Rancho Valencia Resort & Spa where he served as Assistant Pastry Chef, executing desserts and menu development for the restaurant’s main dining room and banquet operations.

 A San Diego native, Jose began his culinary career working at JRDN Restaurant at the Tower 23 Hotel in Pacific Beach.
 He has since worked in a variety of pastry positions at Flavor Restaurant & Bar, DBar, Bali Hai Restaurant, and Cannonball/Draft.

 Jose is a 2007 graduate of the Art Institute of California, San Diego, where he earned an Associates of Science Degree in Baking & Pastry.